ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: ConceptMaster

 \subsection{Multi-Concept Video Customization}

 \textbf{Problem:} Given a caption $T$ describing a video, along with a set of concept images $ \{ X_i | i = 1 \ldots N\}$ and their corresponding labels $\{Y_i | i = 1 \ldots N\}$ (\eg, \emph{a man} and \emph{a woman} with their respective images), where $N$ represents the number of distinct concepts, the task of Multi-Concept Video Customization (MCVC) aims to generate high-quality videos that incorporate all image-defined visual concepts while aligning them with the given descriptive caption $T$.
-Each concept should maintain its identity as the provided images while precisely expressing its semantic behavior as described in the caption. \\ \textbf{Overview:} To achieve this goal, we first meticulously design a data collection pipeline, resulting in the creation of a dataset comprising over $1.3$ million high-quality MCVC samples.
+Each concept should maintain its identity as the provided images while precisely expressing its semantic behavior as described in the caption.
+We define the paire images and label for each concept as the \textit{intra-pair} customized concept for convenience of expression. \\ \textbf{Overview:} To achieve this goal, we first meticulously design a data collection pipeline, resulting in the creation of a dataset comprising over $1.3$ million high-quality MCVC samples.
 These training videos provide precise information about each entity's image and corresponding text description.
 Additionally, we incorporate several existing single-concept image and video datasets to further enhance the concept representation.
 Afterwards, in order to generate videos that could effectively maintain the fidelity of each concept and decouple multiple visual representation, we firstly extract thoughtful visual embeddings of given reference images, and then design the Decouple Attention Module (DAM) to perform intra-pair attention across paired image-label features, achieving multi-modal representation for each identity.
 Subsequently, we combine every multi-modal concept embedding into the composite ones, and further introduce a Multi-Concept Injector (MC-Injector) in a cross-attention manner to embed the multi-modal composite representation into the diffusion transformer models, where the composite features serve as keys and values.
 In Fig.~\ref{fig:framework}, we demonstrate the overview framework of our proposed ConceptMaster.